 If your desktop or laptop PC has a HDMI socket on it, this is your ticket to easy streaming to your TV.
 Simply buy a cable long enough to get from your computer to your TV.
 Then, use either the streaming service apps (Netflix and Stan, for example, have free apps on the Windows store, as does Amazon Prime Video) or your web browser to send your computer’s video to your big-screen TV.
 It does lack some of the niceties of devices – such as remote controls – but a wireless mouse can go some way towards solving that.
 However, it’ll cost you only $10-20.
 Practical and low-cost.

 Arguably the king of the low-profile streaming device for years now, Apple TV is popular because it just works, and works well.
 This tiny box is now in its fifth generation, which added 4K and HDR streaming to the device.
 You can also download apps just like you would on your phone.
-And that means almost every major streaming service is supported, including Netflix, Stan, DocPlay, YouTube, hayu – the list is long, with more streaming services regularly arriving on the platform.
+And that means almost every major streaming service is supported, including Netflix, Stan, Disney+, BINGE, DocPlay, YouTube, hayu – the list is long, with more streaming services regularly arriving on the platform.
 It’s a slick, fast device that’s only let down slightly by its touch-sensitive remote control, which is a love-it-or-hate-it proposition.
 It’s also pretty expensive, at around $249 for the 4K version – but well worth it.

-Branded as Telstra inside and out, the new Telstra TV is more powerful than ever.
+Branded as Telstra inside and out, the latest Telstra TV is more powerful than ever.
 And there’s a reason people love it so much: it’s simple, small, easy to use, has a great remote, and it’s very practical.
 Telstra’s version of it is locked down to the apps the telco chooses to provide.
-Hence, you get Netflix, Stan, Foxtel Now, DocPlay, Telstra TV Box Office (formerly Bigpond Movies) and a handful of other options.
+Hence, you get Netflix, Stan, BINGE, Foxtel Now, DocPlay, Telstra TV Box Office (formerly Bigpond Movies) and a handful of other options.
 But at $216 – and free if you take up some Telstra plans – it’s a bargain, and will get your big screen TV hooked up to HD streaming with almost no fuss at all.